tholman/generative-artistry/content/episodes/charlie-gleason.md

 # Amazing guest, Charlie Gleason!

-_**If you hit play on the left, with the transcription, and media checkbox ticked, this text will flow with the podcast.
-So you can drop back into the browser any time, and get any links or relavent text!**_

-Our first guest!
+**Our first guest!
 The talented Charlie Gleason joins us and chats about his journey into creative coding and the things he has built.
-All the way through Actionscript, sound engineering, design and of course there's some generative art in there!
+All the way through Actionscript, sound engineering, design and of course there's some generative art in there!**

 Be sure to check out [Charlie's Website](https://www.charliegleason.com), and follow him [on Twitter](https://twitter.com/superhighfives)